MorelliDUniFr/Dependable_Systems/README.md

 The repository contains the following folders:
 - 'Demo': Contains the code for the demo part of the seminar.
 - 'TodoList': Contains the code for the TodoList application.
+- 'Calculator': Contains the code for the Calculator application.

 In order to check the conditions using the Hoare Logic, we need to use the tool 'Frama-C'.